 Industry Trend Comparison

-The Department of Health and Human Services (HHS) has reported an 84% increase in the number of data breaches against health care organizations from 2018-2021.
+The Department of Health and Human Services (HHS) has reported an 84% increase in the number of data breaches against health care organizations from 2018-2021, highlighting the growing concern of cybersecurity threats in healthcare.
 Data reported through the first half of the year is consistent with the rate of increase reported each year.

 - Basic Web Application Attacks (BWAA)

 Web applications are ideal targets for adversaries – they are intentionally exposed publicly, are always available, and can be a door to a database containing potentially sensitive information.
 Also known as application-layer attacks, these exploits take advantage of web services that are designed to receive requests and provide responses.
 When not properly secured, web applications may divulge information to an attacker in response to requests or through manipulation of the application’s logic.
 The seven most common types of web application attacks are: